 Sorting out the consequences of an auto or truck accident can be frustrating, time-consuming, and painful.
 Depending on the severity of the collision, you may have sustained severe or even permanent injuries.
 Unfortunately, insurance companies may not be aligned with your interests when seeking to settle an accident claim.
 You will likely need legal assistance to recover what you deserve.

 As a auto and truck accident lawyer with 36 years of legal experience, I am familiar with how to navigate potential settlement offers and secure the maximum available compensation for my clients.
-My office has successfully handled countless personal injury cases involving vehicular collisions and can help you review your legal options for recovering damages.
+Law Office of Rob Schelling, A Professional Corporation has successfully handled countless personal injury cases involving vehicular collisions and can help you review your legal options for recovering damages.

 The moments following an auto or truck accident be frightening and chaotic.
 However, you should take proactive steps to gather evidence and protect your ability to recover damages.

 In the immediate aftermath of an auto or truck accident, you should:

 Make sure everyone involved is safe.
 Confirm that every driver, passenger, pedestrian involved in the incident are safe.
 If necessary, call 9-1-1 and summon emergency medical personnel.

 Contact law enforcement.
 If a collision results in any injury, California law requires you to either submit a written report to the appropriate law enforcement agency within 24 hours or promptly call the police or highway patrol.
 It is typically advantageous to summon law enforcement to the scene, as the responding officer will produce an official report that can be extremely useful when bringing a personal injury claim.